SarahCooper1/07-bootstrap-three-column-gallery/README.md

-# Bootstrap blog post template
+# Bootstrap three column gallery

-[Bootstrap blog post template](https://github.com/russmaxdesign/07-bootstrap-blog-post-template) is a basic HTML template that uses the [Bootstrap](http://getbootstrap.com/)  framework.
+[Bootstrap three column gallery](https://github.com/russmaxdesign/07-bootstrap-blog-post-template) is a basic HTML template that uses the [Bootstrap](http://getbootstrap.com/)  framework.
 All key Bootstrap files have been included so you can begin creating layouts as needed.

 ## File structure

-[Bootstrap blog post template](https://github.com/russmaxdesign/07-bootstrap-blog-post-template) uses the following file structure:
+[Bootstrap three column gallery](https://github.com/russmaxdesign/07-bootstrap-blog-post-template) uses the following file structure:

 -------------